Windows Essentials: Applications

-Windows Essentials applications support installation on Windows 10, Windows 7, Windows 8, Windows 8.1, Windows Server 2008 R2, Windows Server 2012 and Windows Server 2012 R2.
+Microsoft officially stated that Windows Essentials applications support installation on Windows 7, Windows 8, Windows 8.1, Windows Server 2008 R2, Windows Server 2012 and Windows Server 2012 R2, though some users demonstrated that it is installable on Windows 10 and Windows 11.
 Previous versions were also available on Windows XP and Windows Vista, and included Windows Live Messenger.

 History

-Windows Live Dashboard

-On August 25, 2006, Microsoft began seeking testers for their invitation-only Windows Live service named Windows Live Essentials.
-It was very similar to Google Pack in that it allows users to discover, install, and maintain a number of Windows Live application programs.
-However, the original Windows Live Essentials was referred to as the website serving the purpose of allowing users to discover new Windows Live services.
-The Windows Live Essentials website was integrated tightly with Windows Live Dashboard, an application which offers a view of the services the user already has and what new Windows Live software and services are available.
-Windows Live Dashboard required users to sign-in with their Windows Live ID to check whether the service has been downloaded or not.
-At that time, web-based services such as Windows Live Hotmail (then Windows Live Mail) was also part of the list.

-Shortly after its initial beta release, the original Windows Live Essentials website became unavailable and the website was redirected to Windows Live Betas (then Windows Live Ideas), and as a result Windows Live Dashboard also became unavailable.

 Windows Live Installer (Wave 2)

-Subsequent reappearance of a Windows Live Dashboard is seen with the initial "Windows Live Wave 2" unified installers from Windows Live Messenger 8.5, Mail and Writer that was released on May 30, 2007.
+The first appearance of a Windows Live Dashboard is seen with the initial "Windows Live Wave 2" unified installers from Windows Live Messenger 8.5, Mail and Writer that was released on May 30, 2007.
 In the "Windows Live Wave 2" suite of services, Windows Live Installer was the name of the website and software given to serve the purposes of allowing users to discover, download and install Windows Live software and services.
 Users were able to select the Windows Live software they wished to install on the website, and the website would pass on the information to the unified installer software such that the installer will only download and install those applications selected.